Learn more about tinnitus and how it is treated.

-When internally produced sounds that may include ringing, whistling, buzzing, or chirping are heard in the ears, it’s a condition called tinnitus.
+When internally produced sounds that may include ringing, whistling, buzzing, whooshing, or chirping are heard in the ears, it’s a condition called tinnitus.
 The distracting sounds can vary in intensity and duration.
 Some people may experience tinnitus intermittently while others may hear the sounds consistently.

-Commonly referred to as “ringing in the ears," tinnitus affects anywhere from 30 to 50 million people in the United States
+- Tinnitus affects anywhere from 30 to 50 million people in the United States

-Treatment for tinnitus will depend on whether or not there’s an underlying condition contributing to it and the severity of symptoms
+- Treatment for tinnitus will depend on whether or not there’s an underlying condition contributing to it and the severity of symptoms

-Age-related hearing loss
+- Age-related or any type of sensorineural/conductive hearing loss

-A virus, ear infection, or blockage in the ear (usually causes temporary tinnitus)
+- A virus, ear infection, or blockage in the ear (usually causes temporary tinnitus)

-Ménière’s disease affecting the part of the inner ear associated with balance
+- Ménière’s disease affecting the part of the inner ear associated with balance

 Signs and Symptoms